-Drop Boxes: You can pay by check using campus drop boxes, which are located on the east wall of the lobby of the Administration Building and on the first floor of Northside Hall across from the elevators.
+Drop Box: You can pay by check using campus drop box, which is located on the east wall of the lobby of the Administration Building.
 DO NOT place cash or signed travelers' checks in the drop boxes.
-Payments received in the drop boxes will be retrieved daily and posted the next business day.
+Payments received in the drop box will be retrieved daily and posted the next business day.

 Indiana University introduces a new on-line payment option for students and their families.

 IU Bursar Pay is a web-based payment method for South Bend students to pay their bursar account bills using an electronic check from a checking or savings account, or a credit card (VISA,MC, or DISCOVER).